hmeqo/dotfiles/README.md

 ### Manage symlinks with `confsync`

 Use `confsync` to manage dotfiles.
-It will display a tui in the terminal to display each dependency and choose which ones you want to sync
+It will display a tui in the terminal to choose which ones you want to sync.

 ```bash
 # run sync.sh that will automatically create python virtual environment and start `confsync tui`